 Currently, there are over 2,000 entries included in the JAR including all CCS value sets.
-These include 26 "tested" ICD-9-CM definitions from United States claims databases based on ICD-9-CM codes, as well as over 100 algorithms for the United Kingdom Clinical Research Practice Datalink (CPRD) that can be used to identify laboratory values, medications, and conditions.
-Most CPRD condition algorithms are "code sets" derived from published Read codes used to identify Quality Outcomes Framework (QOF) conditions.
+These include 26 "tested" ICD-9-CM definitions from United States claims databases based on ICD-9-CM codes, as well as over 100 algorithms for the United Kingdom Clinical Research Practice Datalink (CPRD)3 that can be used to identify laboratory values, medications, and conditions.
+Most CPRD condition algorithms are "code sets" derived from published Read codes used to identify Quality Outcomes Framework (QOF)4 conditions.
 Between January and September 2015, over 15 analysis data sets have been created using the JAR as a key component of the JOBS.
 The entire JAR library is currently being re-written in JavaScript to support the JAM and JAV.
-When finished, the JAR, JAM, and JAV will be made publicly available.
-To the extent possible, the underlying code will be made open-source with the exception being any non-open source libraries used.
-Below is an example of a congestive heart failure algorithm in the JAR.
+When finished, the JAR, JAM, and JAV will be made publicly available and the underlying code will be made open-source, with the exception of any non-open source libraries used.